Information for self-funded applicants

 - Please note that we cannot return any documents that you send us.

-- Students starting the programme in 2020/21 cannot study in Stellenbosch as well as in Erlangen-Nürnberg as the common summer term will take place at FAU.
+- Students starting the programme in 2020/21 cannot study in Stellenbosch, South Africa, or in Braga, Portugal.
+The EMLex 2022 summer term will take place at UMinho.

 - Students from China: In case of acceptance to the EMLex Programme, please also have your documents certified by Akademische Prüfstelle des Kulturreferats of the German Embassy in Beijing.